-The main attraction is the slightly overhanging compact section on the right side of the Main Wall, which offers sustained delicat and technical face climbing on good crimps.
-The best gradespan are betwen 7b-8A altough there are two or three nice 6Cs as well.
-The moves are quite often a bit bouldery and strong fingers in combination with well-developed footwork is essential.
+The main attraction is the slightly overhanging compact section on the right side of the Main Wall, which offers sustained delicate and technical face climbing on good crimps.
+The best grade span is between 7b-8a although there are two or three nice 6c as well.
+The moves are quite often a bit bouldery and strong fingers in combination with well-developed footwork are essential.

-On the left side of the Right Wall there are some old bolted sport routes that are quite mossy (probably doable but really not recomendable until renovated).
-Further to the right there are a couple of slaby mixed/trad routes that are really fun if you can handle the sometimes sparse protection and the slaby moves.
-Very solid rock here, but bring a brush.
+On the left side of the Right Wall, there are some old bolted sport routes that are quite mossy (probably doable but really not recommendable until renovated).
+Further to the right, there are a couple of slabby mixed/trad routes on solid rock that are really fun if you can handle the sometimes sparse protection and the slabby moves.
+Bring a brush.

-The Main Wall is south west facing and open for the sun.
-Gets very hot in summer.
-The sun strikes Main Wall at around twelve o'clock, but the climbs far to the left (where Mio are) catches the sun earlier.
+The Main Wall is southwest facing, open for the sun and gets very hot in summer.
+The sun strikes Main Wall at around twelve o'clock, but the climbs far to the left (where Mio are) catch the sun earlier.
 On calm days this is a popular crag in spring and autumn.
-Most of the routes dries quick after rain but there can be some dripping on some routes (typical Diana, in spring).
+Most of the routes dr quickly after rain but there can be some dripping on some routes (typical Diana, in spring).